sp00ktober/Aloft_QoLEditor/Readme.md

 - In the BepInEx folder you should now find a `plugins` folder, copy the mod .dll inside there

 You can also see the official installation guide [here](https://github.com/BepInEx/BepInEx/wiki/Installation)

+### Changelog

+#### 0.0.2
+- Place and move object further than the default max 100 range

+#### 0.0.1
+- Use space and ctrl keys to move the camera up and down
+- Use your mouse while the camera is moving to rotate it
+- Hold shift while dragging an object to drag it on the Y axis